wayflyer/sdk-cta-reference-app/README.md

 From your terminal:

-1. Install dependencies with `npm i`
+1. Install dependencies with `pnpm i`
-1. Run the app with `npm run dev`
+1. Run the app with `pnpm dev`

 You should now be able to access the app at http://localhost:5173

+### Preview mode

+This is a Vite application, and the dev mode can be quite slow.
+You can build and preview the app by running `pnpm build && pnpm preview`.
+Just make sure to run `pnpm build` again after making any changes.

 ## SDK Usage Examples